Become more responsive to your customer’s demands and provide greater levels of service without compromising your

 Calculating takt time using the takt time formula is easy.
 Simply divide your total available production time by the average customer demand.
 But be sure to exclude breaks, scheduled maintenance, and other necessary downtimes from this calculation.
 Overall, this should give you a minimum rate at which your production needs to run to meet demand.
 Read more about just-in-time production to learn more about takt times.

 Continuous improvement is an important principle of lean manufacturing.
 By moving in a constant direction of improvements keeps your business and lean enterprise working to the best of its abilities and bettering its position in your target market over time.
 Kaizen has more personnel-focus in its approach to making your business lean.
 By improving your employees with training and equipment, their performance with making small improvements and get incrementally better day-on-day.
 Kaizen is also about listening to your employees to understand what would make their jobs easier, quicker, and improve the quality of manufacture.

 The 5s methodology is once again based on the Japanese manufacturing industry.
 The basis for this principle is to keep a clean, tidy, and organised workplace and workstation that encourages improvement.
 The 5s methods broken down are to Sort, Set in Order, Shine, Standardise, and Sustain.
-By keeping to the 5s system, your build efficiency which would otherwise be lost by ill-placed components, tools, and stations.
+By keeping to the 5s system, you’ll build efficiency and supply chain, which would otherwise be lost by ill-placed components, tools, and stations.

 There are more lean manufacturing principles that could be followed to improve productivity, shorten lead times, and much more.
 At The Tube & Bracket Company, we’re passionate and excited to help you make these changes to your manufacturing.
 Interested in how we’ve helped implement lean manufacturing solutions for other businesses?
 Check out our case studies here.